wp-plugins/easing-slider/readme.txt

 5. Simply click a slide to edit its individual settings.
 This is the panel you will see.

 == Changelog ==

+= 2.1.4.3 =
+* Fixed issues with customizer and JSON encoding.

 = 2.1.4.2 =
 * Fixed widget title filter bug.